jeffchiou/coordiscroll/README.md

 ## Acknowledgements

 [react-scroll-sync](https://www.npmjs.com/package/react-scroll-sync) for the "remove and re-add event listener" method.
 It was a lot more performant than I expected.

-Before I was using a slower, complicated method involving finding "leaders" and setting scroll goals that was difficult to expand to the publish-subscribe pattern.
+Earlier, I was using a slow complicated method involving finding "leaders" and setting scroll goals that was difficult to expand to the publish-subscribe pattern.
 I still use aspects of this in the relative scrolling code, however.